hammadkhokhar/wm-challenge/readme.md

 ## Tech Stack

-- **Node.js** - Runtime environment for the backend.
+- **TypeScript**
-- **Express.js** - Web framework for Node.js.
+- **Express.js**
-- **Firestore** - NoSQL database to store the content data.
+- **Firebase/Firestore**
-- **Tailwind CSS** - CSS framework for the UI.
+- **Tailwind CSS**
-- **HTML** - Markup language for the UI.
+- **HTML**

 ## Project Structure

-- **src** - Contains the source code for the microservice.
+- **src** - Contains the microservice source code.
-- **public** - Contains the static files for the UI.
+- **public** - Holds static files for the UI.

 ## Pre-requisites

-- Node.js
-- Update firebase credentials in `src/config.js`, you might need to modify the firebase rules to allow read and write access to the database.
+- Update Firebase credentials in `src/config.js`.
+You may need to adjust Firebase rules to enable database read and write access.

 ## Setup

 1. Clone the repository.
 2. Run `npm install` to install the dependencies.
-3. Run `npm run build` to build the microservice.
+3. Execute npm run build to build the microservice; the build will be located in the dist folder.
-4. Run `npm start` to start the server at localhost:80 (default port).
+4. Launch the server with npm start, defaulting to localhost:80.

+## How it works

-Once the server is running, you can seed the content data by making a POST request to `/content/seed`.
+1. With the server running, seed content data by sending a POST request to `/content/seed`.

-You can open index.html from public folder to see the UI.
+2. Open index.html in the public folder to access the UI.

+3. Select challenges and preferences to receive personalized content recommendations.